mergestat/docs/blog/2023-01-09-querying-go-mod-versions/index.md

 ![Screenshot of the repo auto import once added](hashicorp-auto-import.jpg)

-Now, the file contents and metadata from the GitHub API should begin syncing for all public Hashicorp repos 🎉.
+Now, the file contents and metadata from the GitHub API should begin syncing for all public HashiCorp repos 🎉.
 I can run this query to keep track of the initial sync:

 ```sql